-Wintering Hills Wind Power Project
+Wintering Hills Wind Power Facility

 On September 22, 2010, Teck signed a joint venture agreement with Suncor Energy Products Inc. ("Suncor Energy") to develop the Wintering Hills wind power project near Drumheller, Alberta.
-Major construction activities on the project completed in 2011 and operations commenced in November 2011.
+Operations commenced in November 2011.
 Suncor Energy holds a 70% interest and will operate the project and Teck holds the remaining 30%.
-Our total investment in the project was approximately \$64 million.
-Our share of expected power generation in 2012 is 80 GWhs, which results in in 50,000 tonnes of CO2 equivalent offsets.
+Our total investment in the project was approximately \$62 million.
+Our share of power generation in 2012 was 88 GWh.
+Our share of expected power generation in 2013 is 85 to 90 GWh, which is dependent on weather conditions.